elfry2/tanaka/README.md

 # tanaka
-A PowerShell script to (almost) effortlessly install common web development tools.
+A PowerShell script to (almost) effortlessly install common web development tools, to support common workflows, using common techniques.
 Powered by WinGet.